vseidman/vseidman/README.md

 *   🌍  I'm based in Buenos Aires, Argentina
 *   ✉️  You can contact me at [victorseidman@gmail.com](mailto:victorseidman@gmail.com)
-*   🧠  I'm learning React, redux and frontend languages
+*   🧠  I'm learning React and frontend languages
 *   🤝  I'm open to collaborating on any cool frontend project

 ### Skills